-Serbia mining: EU is Funding Development of the Cadastre of Mining Waste6.
-March 2017. / Mining
+Serbia mining: EU is Funding Development of the Cadastre of Mining Waste, Mining

 The Ministry of Mining and Energy of the Republic of Serbia announced today that it has started implementing the first project funded by the EU within the framework of the so-called decentralized management system.